mjbots/moteus/lib/python/README.md

 Interactions with a controller are mediated through the `moteus.Controller` object.
-When constructed with the constructor argument `transport=None` (the default) it attempts to find some suitable link on your host system, typically the first fdcanusb it locates.
+When constructed with the constructor argument `transport=None` (the default) it attempts to find some suitable link on your host system, typically the first fdcanusb or socketcan bus it locates.

 Single controller imperative operation can be conducted by using `await Controller.set_stop()`, `await Controller.set_position()`, and